openSUSE/suseviclient/README.md

 Web Interface
 -------------

-Web fronted is available with webfrontend.rb currently under initial development state but already fucntional.
+Web fronted is available with webfrontend.rb currently under initial development state but already functional.

 It is built with